Prosecutors: Epstein victim to speak at associate’s hearing

-NEW YORK (AP) - One or more victims of Jeffrey Epstein will tell a judge Tuesday that his ex-girlfriend should be denied bail on charges that she recruited teenage girls for him to sexually abuse in the 1990s, prosecutors said Monday.
+NEW YORK (AP) - One or more victims of Jeffrey Epstein plan to tell a judge Tuesday that his ex-girlfriend should be denied bail on charges that she recruited teenage girls for him to sexually abuse in the 1990s, prosecutors said Monday.

-Prosecutors made the revelation in court papers as they argued there is no reason to free British socialite Ghislaine Maxwell on bail.
+Prosecutors made the revelation in court papers as they argued there is no reason to free Ghislaine Maxwell on bail.

-They also revealed new details about Maxwell’s July 2 arrest at a $1 million New Hampshire estate she purchased in December, saying FBI agents had to bust into her residence after she failed to cooperate.
+The 58-year-old British socialite has been held without bail since her recent arrest at a $1 million New Hampshire estate she bought late last year.

-“As the agents approached the front door to the main house, they announced themselves as FBI agents and directed the defendant to open the door,” prosecutors wrote.
-“Through a window, the agents saw the defendant ignore the direction to open the door and, instead, try to flee to another room in the house, quickly shutting a door behind her.”

-The government said agents were forced to break through the door to arrest Maxwell, who was in an interior room in the home.
-Prosecutors also revealed that Maxwell had been guarded at the home by a security company staffed with former members of the British military.

-The descriptions were made as prosecutors sought to boost arguments that the 58-year-old citizen of the U.S., the United Kingdom and France should remain behind bars until trial.
-They said she had the money, the means and the incentive to flee since she could face many years in prison, if convicted.

-Prosecutors told a Manhattan federal judge in court papers that at least one woman and possibly more were expected to exercise their right to appear at Tuesday’s hearing and ask that Maxwell be detained until trial.
-And they also revealed that additional individuals have offered the government evidence to support its case since Maxwell’s arrest.
+Prosecutors told a Manhattan federal judge in written arguments that at least one woman and possibly more were expected to exercise their right to appear at Tuesday’s hearing and ask that Maxwell be detained until trial.

 “The Government is deeply concerned that if the defendant is bailed, the victims will be denied justice in this case,” prosecutors wrote.